-Objective 5.1 Strengthen emergency prepared ness through comprehensive planning,

-partnerships, and education.
-Drogross

-Strategies Develop and maintain at least 2 agreements with least Progress Maintained 2 agreements: VOAD and

-Develop and maintain at least 2 agreements with local, Maintained 2 agreements: VOAD and COAD

-state, and federal entities that provide disaster relief and recovery, including: COAD

-Miami-Dade Voluntary Organizations Active in

-Disasters (VOAD), which coordinates disaster

-preparedness and response among local

-nonprofits (e.g., United Way, Salvation Army,

-Switchboard of Miami, and others).

-Monroe County COAD which coordinates

-disaster preparedness and response among

-local nonprofits (e.g., Salvation Army, Red

-Cross, Habitat Lower Keys, and others).

-Require all contracted providers to: 1 social media reminder posted

-o Submit an annual Continuation of All providers have submitted required

-Operations/Disaster plan that details steps to be information

-taken to ensure the continuation of services to

-clients before, during, and/or after a disaster.

-Submit an emergency contact form that also

-indicates whether they will be able to serve

-additional clients in the event of an emergency

-or serve as distribution points for DOEA

-resources.

-o Identify and plan for consumer needs,

-encouraging advance registration for special

-needs shelters and evacuation assistance

-programs, and assisting with the dissemination

-of information on available resources during the

-recovery phase after a disaster.
-Post at least 1

-social media reminder annually at the start of

-Hurricane Season.
+Objective 5.1 Strengthen emergency preparedness through comprehensive p and education. blanning, partnerships, Strategies Progress Develop and maintain at least 2 agreements with local, state, and federal entities that provide disaster relief and recovery, including: • Miami-Dade Voluntary Organizations Active in Disasters (VOAD), which coordinates disaster preparedness and response among local nonprofits (e.g., United Way, Salvation Army, Switchboard of Miami, and others).
+Monroe County COAD which coordinates disaster preparedness and response among local nonprofits (e.g., Salvation Army, Red Cross, Habitat Lower Keys, and others).
+Require all contracted providers to: • Submit an annual Continuation of Operations/Disaster plan that details steps to be taken to ensure the continuation of services to clients before, during, and/or after a disaster. • Submit an emergency contact form that also indicates whether they will be able to serve additional clients in the event of an emergency or serve as distribution points for DOEA resources. \circ Identify and plan for consumer needs, encouraging advance registration for special needs shelters and evacuation assistance programs, and assisting with the dissemination of information on available resources during the recovery phase after a disaster.
+Post at least 1 social media reminder annually at the start of Hurricane Season.

 Objective 5.2 Ensure communication and collaboration between the Department, emergency partners, and the Aging Network, before, during, and after severe weather, public health, and other emergency events.
-Strategies Strategies Progress Develop and maintain at least 2 agreements with local, state, and federal entities that provide disaster relief and recovery, including: o Miami-Dade Voluntary Organizations Active in Disasters (VOAD) o Monroe County COAD Maintained 2 agreements: VOAD and COAD

-Develop and maintain 2 agreements with local TV Developing relationship with2 radio stations and radio stations that would be able to alert stations that cater to elders elders of an emergency.
+Strategies Progress Develop and maintain at least 2 agreements with local, state, and federal entities that provide disaster relief and recovery, including: Miami-Dade Voluntary Organizations Active in Disasters (VOAD) Monroe County COAD Develop and maintain 2 agreements with local TV stations and radio stations that would be able to alert elders of an emergency.

 Objective 5.3 Explore and support efforts to make community disaster shelters more responsive to elder needs in general, with specific emphasis on providing appropriate emergency shelter to elders with dementia-related concerns.

+Strategies

+Progress

-Strategies Progress Meet annually with Miami-Dade and Monroe Counties' Participated in 4 meetings with M-D Monroe County Emergency Management Offices explore VOAD/CORE and opportunities to identify opportunities to make disaster COAD, which includes each County's shelters more accessible to elders.
-EMO
+Meet annually with Miami-Dade and Monroe Counties' Emergency Management Offices to explore opportunities to identify opportunities to make disaster shelters more accessible to elders.

-Objective 5.4 Collaborate with state-wide and local emergency response authorities to increase levels of elder self-determination to evacuate once notices have been issued.
-Strategies Progress Post at least 2 social media reminders annually, encouraging advance registration for special needs shelters and evacuation assistance programs, and assisting with the dissemination of information on available resources during the recovery phase after a disaster.
-1 media posting Disseminate evacuation zone rosters to staff and partners, to ensure client locations are known for preparation and relief efforts.
-Rosters disseminated
+Objective 5.4Collaborate with state-wide and local emergency response authorities to increase levels of elder self-determination to evacuate once notices have been issued.StrategiesProgressPost at least 2 social media reminders annually, encouraging advance registration for special needs shelters and evacuation assistance programs, and assisting with the dissemination of information on available resources during the recovery phase after a disaster.ProgressDisseminate evacuation zone rosters to staff and partners, to ensure client locations are known for preparation and relief efforts.Image: Collection of the state of the stat